kohler/hotcrp/devel/apidoc/reviews.md

    sections.
 Every section is applied to the submission it names; there is no single-submission restriction.

-Each review is processed independently and best-effort: one item’s failure does not roll back the others.
+Each review is processed independently: one item’s failure does not roll back the others.
 The response reports one entry per input review, in order, in `status_list`; the parallel `reviews` array holds the resulting [review object](#tag-reviews) for each committed item (and `null` for items that were invalid or skipped).
-A `dry_run=1` request validates every item but commits nothing; a `dry_run=if_warning` request commits each item that produces no warnings, and `dry_run=if_error` each item that produces no errors, leaving `null` in `reviews` for the items they withhold.
+A `dry_run=1` request validates every item but commits nothing; a `dry_run=if_warning` request commits each item that produces no warnings or errors, and `dry_run=if_error` each item that produces no errors, leaving `null` in `reviews` for the items they withhold.

 The `if_vtag_match` and `if_unmodified_since` request parameters set batch-wide default preconditions, applied to every item that does not specify its own.
 In